 Community is welcome here!

 Baker Memorial UMC frequently opens its doors to welcome the community at large.
-Beyond Baker events like our indoor and outdoor Farmers Market (read more about below), the church hosts such groups as our Day Guests, Boy Scout/Cub Scout troops and Alcoholics Anonymous.
-As of February 2015, we’re excited to welcome the St. Charles Kiwanis and Pottawatomie Garden Club, as well.
-Baker is the home church for the renowned St. Charles Singers group.
-We sponsor blood drives, CPR training, medical screenings, and outside groups rent our facilities for meetings, concerts, recitals and more.
+Beyond Baker events like our indoor and outdoor Farmers Market (read more about below), the church hosts such groups as our Administer Justice, Mid-Valley Special Ed, Boy Scout/Cub Scout troops, Alcoholics Anonymous, St. Charles Kiwanis and Pottawatomie Garden Club, as well.
+Baker Memorial is the home church for the renowned St. Charles Singers group.
+We sponsor blood drives, CPR training, medical screenings, and outside groups use our facilities for meetings, concerts, recitals and more.

-We’re always on the look-out for ways to serve Christ here, near and far away – part of our role as a traditional church for a modern world.
+We’re always on the look-out for ways to serve Christ here, near, and far away.

 The St. Charles Farmers Market is a year round farmers market.

-The St. Charles Indoor Farmers Market runs Fridays, weekly, November – May from 9-12 noon in Baker Hall.
+The St. Charles Indoor Farmers Market runs Fridays, weekly, November – May from 9 am-noon in Baker Hall.
 Enter via the Cedar Avenue entrance.

 ABOUT THE MARKET